The Perfect Home Office Setup

 Home office Setup: workplace flexibility from the comfort of your own home.

-Whether self-employed, freelancers or employees, telecommuting or working from home has become an integral part of the work force for most industries.
+Whether self-employed, freelancers or employees, or telecommuting, working from home office has become an integral part of the modern workplace for most industries.
 There are numerous reasons bolstering the trend: the self-employed and freelancers often point to the cost effectiveness of home office working, while more and more businesses are turning to home office opportunities to promote a more flexible working environment for their employees.

 And yet, home office working is still not a standard for all companies.
 There are differing explanations as to why.
 Once aspect of the problem is undoubtedly the employers trust towards employees as to whether they remain productive or not.
 Some managers are of the opinion that when an employee is working within the confines of the office, it is easier to keep an eye on them.
 On the other hand, if there exists an employer employee relationship that is not based on mutual trust, and the employer is of the assumption that his or her employees only work effectively when in the office, the relationship is fundamentally flawed anyway and this perspective should be addressed.